When Doctors Make Mistakes: 5 Signs of Malpractice (Part 1)

 - The symptoms you have don’t align with the diagnosis you have been given – The point of being diagnosed with a medical condition is that this diagnosis should be able to account for the symptoms and impairments you may be living with.When you have symptoms that are justified by the condition you have been diagnosed with or the condition is associated with symptoms that you aren’t experiencing, again, it’s time to speak up, ask your doctor questions and consider getting a second medical opinion about your health.

 Check out the second installment of this blog for a discussion regarding three additional indications that medical professionals may have made a mistake with your case.

 If you believe that a doctor has made a mistake with your medical care, you need an attorney who understands personal injury law and knows what steps to take on your behalf.
-At Binder and Associates, our Pasadena malpractice attorneys have been committed to aggressively defending victims’ rights and helping people like you in the Pasadena, California area since 1973.
+At Binder and Associates, our Encino malpractice attorneys have been committed to aggressively defending victims’ rights and helping people like you in the Encino, California area since 1973.
 Our thorough knowledge of the law and our fierce litigating skills allow us to consistently help accident victims secure the maximum possible compensation for their injuries and losses.

 At Binder and Associates, we take pride in providing individual service and attention to each of our clients, and we are selective in the number of cases we take.
 This allows us to focus on the issue at hand, attack each case with vigor and provide the highest quality legal work possible.
 It also allows us to keep each of our clients informed about the status of their cases at all times so that they never feel that they are being left in the dark when it comes to their the important legal matters.